-Food poisoning is an illness caused by eating contaminated food.
-Luckily, most cases aren’t dangerous and don’t need medical intervention.
-In some cases, medical treatment is necessary to treat the symptoms.
-The main culprits of food poisoning are bacteria such as salmonella or E. coli.
-Food poisoning symptoms can appear a few hours after eating up to a few weeks.
-Keep reading to learn more about the top ten signs of food poisoning and when you should seek medical help.
+Food poisoning is caused by eating contaminated food.
+Luckily, most cases do not last long or require medical intervention.
+The main culprits of food poisoning are bacteria, such as salmonella or E. coli.
+However, certain viruses and parasites can cause symptoms too.
+Food poisoning symptoms can appear a few hours after eating to as long as a few weeks later, for certain types of bacteria and parasites.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.